Understanding Water Purification Methods for Survival: Best Practices Explained

 Unfiltered water is one of the leading sources of waterborne diseases.
 According to the Centers for Disease Control and Prevention, there were over 32,000 reported cases of water-related sickness in the United States from 2013-2014, which resulted in 13 deaths.
 Illnesses range from minor gastrointestinal discomfort to severe, life-threatening conditions such as E. coli and Giardia infections.

 Water purification methods, ranging from boiling and distillation to reverse osmosis and ultraviolet treatment, can eliminate or significantly reduce these pathogens, making water safe for consumption.
-Continuous improvements and advancements in water purification technologies are therefore crucial in reducing the prevalence of waterborne illnesses globally.
+Continuous improvements and advancements in water purification technologies are, therefore, crucial in reducing the prevalence of waterborne illnesses globally.

 Economic Impact of Water Purification